incama/Zabbix-Templates-6.x-Home-Assistant/README.md

 # Zabbix-Templates-6.x-Home-Assistant
-Zabbix Templates that interact with Home Assistant using the http agent and the Home Assistant API.
+Zabbix Templates that interact with Home Assistant using the Zabbix http agent and the Home Assistant long lived API.

 ## General Requirements
 - Make sure you create a long lived bearer access token within Home Assistant.
 (User settings and scroll all the way down to "Long-Lived Access Tokens".).
 Make sure to write down the token because you will need them within the template macro.